software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the Sprint milestone and add the issues to the backlog.

-{: .note }

-> The [Authentication](#authentication) section covers topics related to the authentication.
-Take a look at it before planning the authentication-related tasks.

 {: .important-title }

 > Exercise 5